tomesllc/Project-GetCleanData/Codebook.md

 desiredColumns = sort(c(meanColumns, stdColumns))
 tempData = data.table(consolidated[, c(1, 2, desiredColumns+2)])[order(Subject, Activity)]
  ```
-There are 6 additional features at the end of the file that contain the string "Mean".
+There are 6 additional measures at the end of the file that contain the string "Mean".
 These did not seem to be appropriate for our analysis and I did not include them.
 The resultant table, tempData, is a data.table to enable a few functions used subsequently and to improve speed.

 The selected features columns were then renamed to make them more readable.
 I prefaced each feature with either "Mean" or "Std" to indicate whether it is an mean or standard deviation feature.
 The t and f for replaced with TimeDom or FreqDom to indicate time domain or frequency domain processed features.
 The string "Acc" represents measures from the device accelerometer, "Gyro" measures from teh device gyroscope, Jerk represents linear and angular velocities.
 More detail on these measures can be found in the features_info.txt file.
 It is included in its entirety at the end of this document.
 Finally an X, Y or Z was included at the end for those 3 axis related measures.
 The command for this used the data.table function setnames:
 ```{r}